emad-elsaid/emad-elsaid.github.io/Home.md

 * :ice_skate:  [Inline Skating](</Learning Rollerblades at My Thirties>)
 * :bike:  Cycling

-# Sideprojects
+# Projects

-I write sideprojects in my spare time. my interest changes over time.
 The following are projects I'm involved in right now or in operation without development:

 * Mau : a convention for building P2P Web 2 applications
 * Who is popular today ? : a project that collects news and people pages from wikipedia and cross link them together.